-Hall & Hull in Europe's Solheim Cup team
+English trio in Europe's Solheim Cup team

-Solheim Cup: Europe's Georgia Hall and Charley Hull to face US team featuring Nelly Korda
+Solheim Cup: Europe's Georgia Hall, Charley Hull and Mel Reid to face US

 Last updated on .From the section Golf

-England's Georgia Hall and Charley Hull are among six automatic qualifiers for Europe as they defend the Solheim Cup against the United States in September.
+England's Georgia Hall, Charley Hull and Mel Reid are all in Europe's team for their defence of the Solheim Cup against the United States in September.

-Women's Open champion Anna Nordqvist, and last year's winner, Germany's Sophia Popov, have also qualified.

-Catriona Matthew, who will name her six captain's picks at 08:30 BST on Monday, said: "Choosing picks is the toughest part, but we'll have a great team."
+Hall and Hull qualified automatically, while Reid is one of six captain's picks made by Catriona Matthew.

+Ireland's Leona Maguire makes her debut after also being picked by Matthew.

+Celine Boutier, Matilda Castren, Nanna Koerstz Madsen and Madelene Sagstrom are Matthew's other captain's picks.

+Europe's four other automatic qualifiers are Women's Open champion Anna Nordqvist - who will make her seventh consecutive appearance, German debutant Sophia Popov, Denmark's Emily Kristine Pedersen and Spain's Carlota Ciganda.
-Hall, 25, was runner-up at this year's Women's Open and will be making her third appearance in the biennial event which takes place at Inverness Club in Toledo, Ohio from 4-6 September.

-Hull, like Ciganda, will be playing in the event for the fifth time, while Nordqvist, who won her third major on Sunday at Carnoustie, is making a seventh consecutive appearance.
+Hall, 25, was runner-up at this year's Women's Open and will be making her third appearance, while Hull, like Ciganda, will be playing in the event for the fifth time.

-World number one Nelly Korda leads the US challenge in the biennial event.
+World number one Nelly Korda leads the US challenge in the biennial event which will be held at Inverness Club in Toledo, Ohio from 4-6 September.

 The 23-year-old is the emerging star of the women's game after winning her first major at the Women's PGA in June and backing that up with gold at the Tokyo Olympic Games.

-She will be joined by her sister Jessica, Danielle Kang, Ally Ewing, Austin Ernst, Lexi Thompson, Megan Khang, Lizette Salas and Jennifer Kupcho.
+She will be joined by her sister Jessica, Austin Ernst, Ally Ewing, Danielle Kang, Megan Khang, Jennifer Kupcho, Lizette Salas and Lexi Thompson, plus Pat Hurst's three captain's picks - Brittany Altomare, Mina Harigae, and Yealimi Noh.

-US captain Pat Hurst will name her three captain's picks at 15:00 BST on Monday.

 Europe won the 2019 Solheim Cup 14½-13½ at Gleneagles in Scotland, with Suzann Pettersen holing the winning putt on the final green.